UW-POLS501/2018/content/_index.md

 ### Bugs

-If you find any typos or other issues in this page, any page in the site go to [issues](https://github.com/UW-POLS501/2018/issues), click on the "New Issue" button to create a new issue, and describe the problem.
+If you find any typos or other issues in this page, or any other page in the site, go to [issues](https://github.com/UW-POLS501/2018/issues), click on the "New Issue" button to create a new issue, and describe the problem.